General Terms and Conditions IXOLIT Group

 13.1.
-The GROUP MEMBER shall indemnify Client exclusively for damages arising from malicious intent or gross negligence.
+The GROUP MEMBER is liable towards Client exclusively for damages arising from malicious intent or gross negligence; liability for slight negligence is excluded.
 This limitation shall not apply to damages for which no limitation of liability is permitted by applicable law, injury of life, personal harm or injury of health, and claims under the Product Liability Act.
 In any case, the entire liability of the GROUP MEMBER shall, moreover, be limited in total to the (i) amount of the one-time fee (in the case of purchase); or (ii) the cumulated amount of license fees (in the case of rental/leasing) respectively (iii) the cumulated fees for other services (in the case of maintenance and support) paid by Client during a 12-month period preceding the event giving rise to such claim(s) occurred, whichever is the lowest.
 The Client shall be responsible for providing the evidence that the damage was caused by malicious intent or gross negligence on the part of the GROUP MEMBER.

 13.3.
 All claims of Client for damages that are not recognised in writing by the GROUP MEMBER shall become time-barred one year after Client becomes aware of the damage and the liable party or, at the latest, five years after the cause of the claim arose.